everweij/typescript-result/readme.md

 When using custom errors together with a `type` field to distinguish between different error types, you can use conditional checks like 'if-else' or `switch` statements to handle different error types.

-In order to perform exhaustive checks you can on the [`noImplicitReturns`](https://www.typescriptlang.org/tsconfig/#noImplicitReturns) compiler option when you are inside the context of a function and you are conditionally returning a value based on the `type` of the error:
+In order to perform exhaustive checks you can rely on the [`noImplicitReturns`](https://www.typescriptlang.org/tsconfig/#noImplicitReturns) compiler option when you are inside the context of a function and you are conditionally returning a value based on the `type` of the error:

 ```ts
 class ErrorA extends Error {